 Subsurface cultural (archaeological) resources may be present at the project locations proposed under the BTA V Capital Levy Program.
 Subsurface cultural resources, if present, are protected under local regulations and state law.
 An archival review and/or field study may be required to identify the archaeological potential of a project location.
 Typical mitigation measures include alteration of the project to avoid the archaeological resource, providing interpretation of the resource, archaeological investigation, or excavation and recovery of artifacts.
-Archaeological resources are subject to state laws administered by the DAHP; excavation within the boundaries of or adjacent to archaeological sites that are protected under RCW 27.53 requires an Archaeological Site

-Alteration, Excavation, and Monitoring Permit from the DAHP.
+Archaeological resources are subject to state laws administered by the DAHP; excavation within the boundaries of or adjacent to archaeological sites that are protected under RCW 27.53 requires an Archaeological Site Alteration, Excavation, and Monitoring Permit from the DAHP.
 Construction would require ground disturbance, which could impact subsurface cultural resources, if present.
 Individual project-level analysis would be conducted on each project and, depending on the project, an Inadvertent Discovery Plan (IDP) would be prepared to address potential impacts.

 Sacajawea Elementary School is proposed for replacement and is unevaluated for eligibility as a City of Seattle Landmark.
-If it is determined to be eligible for listing in a historic register or designation as a City of Seattle Landmark, impacts would be mitigated through obtaining a Certificate of Approval from the Landmarks Preservation Board and by designing the building to be architecturally sympathetic with the existing school.
+Seismic upgrades and/or the demolition and replacement of Memorial Stadium would impact the stadium structure, which may meet the criteria for designation as a City of Seattle Landmark.
+If it is designated as a City of Seattle Landmark, impacts would be mitigated through obtaining a Certificate of Approval from the Landmarks Preservation Board (SMC 25.05).